 - A special effects certificate of competency

-Fireworks can only be used by licensed shooters in Massachusetts where a permit has been obtained from the local fire department.
+Fireworks can only be used by licensed shooters in Massachusetts where an FP-027 Application/Permit for Supervised Display of Fireworks has been obtained from the local fire department.

 Property owners may have concerns about nearby blasting projects.
 They can: